abhayagiri/abundant-exalted-immeasurable/manuscripts/markdown/chapter09.md

 something that has a frantic or a manic edge to it; that isn’t particularly useful.
 But it is helpful to have a sense of urgency.

-Samvega is a very positive mental state and motivation.
+Saṃvega is a very positive mental state and motivation.
 As we use directed thought, it’s helpful in meditation or in ordinary circumstances to be able to review the five hindrances.
 These particular tendencies of the mind are the fundamental qualities that bring us to a